leolani/cltl-leolani-app/README.md

         ├── audio
         └── video

-The entry point of the application is the `app.py` script and from the `py-app/` directory after installing the necessary dependencies
+The entry point of the application is the `app.py` script and from the `py-app/` directory after running `make build` from the [eliza-parent](https://github.com/leolani/eliza-parent) it can be run via

-    python -m venv venv
     source venv/bin/activate
-    pip install --upgrade pip
-    pip install -r requirements.txt

-it can be run via

     python app.py

+The Python application provides the Chat UI at [http://localhost:8000/chatui/static/chat.html]().

 ### Containerized application